MicrosoftDocs/cpp-docs/docs/standard-library/unordered-map-class.md

 No iterators, pointers, or references are invalidated by this function.

-During the insertion of just one element, if an exception is thrown but does not occur in the container's hash function, the container's state is not modified.
+During the insertion of just one element, if an exception is thrown but doesn't occur in the container's hash function, the container's state isn't modified.
 If the exception is thrown in the hash function, the result is undefined.
 During the insertion of multiple elements, if an exception is thrown, the container is left in an unspecified but valid state.

 To access the iterator component of a `pair` `pr` that's returned by the single-element member functions, use `pr.first`; to dereference the iterator within the returned pair, use `*pr.first`, giving you an element.
 To access the **`bool`** component, use `pr.second`.
 For an example, see the sample code later in this article.

 The [`value_type`](../standard-library/map-class.md#value_type) of a container is a typedef that belongs to the container, and for map, `map<K, V>::value_type` is `pair<const K, V>`.
 The value of an element is an ordered pair in which the first component is equal to the key value and the second component is equal to the data value of the element.

-The range member function (5) inserts the sequence of element values into an unordered_map that corresponds to each element addressed by an iterator in the range `[First, Last)`; therefore, `Last` does not get inserted.
+The range member function (5) inserts the sequence of element values into an unordered_map that corresponds to each element addressed by an iterator in the range `[First, Last)`; therefore, `Last` doesn't get inserted.
 The container member function `end()` refers to the position just after the last element in the container—for example, the statement `m.insert(v.begin(), v.end());` attempts to insert all elements of `v` into `m`.
 Only elements that have unique values in the range are inserted; duplicates are ignored.
 To observe which elements are rejected, use the single-element versions of `insert`.

 The initializer list member function (6) uses an [`initializer_list`](../standard-library/initializer-list.md) to copy elements into the unordered_map.